 Short story: mergeall ships as both standalone executable and source-code; For source, you'll use standard techniques to install software that mergeall requires, and launch the programs that mergeall provides; this section gives tips on both for novices.

 mergeall, its GUI, and the diffall and cpall programs included in the mergeall package work and are used on all versions of Mac OS X, Windows, and Linux released in recent years.
-For instance, mergeall's development team presently uses these programs on a regular basis on Windows 7, 8, and 10; Mac OS X El Capitan and Sierra (10.11 and 10.12); and Ubuntu Linux.
+For instance, mergeall's development team presently uses these programs on a regular basis on Windows 7, 8, and 10; Mac OS X El Capitan Sierra, and High Sierra (10.11, 10.12, and 10.13); and Ubuntu Linux.
 Each platform has usage idiosyncrasies that are beyond this guide's scope, but this section runs over a few basics for users who may be new to running Python on these systems.

 First off, mergeall is packaged and shipped in multiple formats at its download site.
 It's available in both source-code form that runs on all platforms and provides complete transparency, as well as "frozen" standalone executable forms that are not portable but are easiest to install and more closely reflect many users' concept of a "program."

-In the standalone category, mergeall is available as a Mac app, a Windows ".exe" executable, and a Linux executable, all of which install with a simple unzip.
+In the standalone category, mergeall is available as a Mac app, a Windows ".exe" executable, and a Linux executable, each of which installs with a simple unzip.
 These mergealls each run on only one platform, but:

 mergeall's source-code package may be a bit more novel to some users, however, and merits extra coverage here.
 The programs in the source-code package run on all platforms, and are provided as a zipfile—installing the mergeall system in this form is as simple as unzipping into a folder on your computer.